ruby-processing/propane/_methods/alternative_methods.md

     border:2px solid #0000FF;
 }
 </style>
+You can use most [processing methods][processing] in propane, but where possible you should prefer these ruby alternatives (you should also prefer Vec2D and Vec3D to PVector).
 Here is a list of ruby alternatives to some 'processing' convenience methods; which with the exception of `color`, `map1d`, `p5map`, `degrees` and `radians` are just regular ruby methods.

 |function       |processing            |propane           |